MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/overview.md

 > [!IMPORTANT]
 > Office 2019 is separate from Office that's available through Office 365 (or Microsoft 365) plans.
 For example, if you've deployed Microsoft 365 Apps for enterprise (previously named Office 365 ProPlus) to the users in your organization, you don't need Office 2019.
 You already have all the features, and many more, that are included in Office 2019.

 Volume licensed versions of Office 2019 are available for enterprise admins to download and deploy to the users in their organization.
-This includes the following Office products:
+The following Office products are available for devices running Windows:

 - Office Professional Plus 2019
 - Office Standard 2019